Last updated on: May 16th, 2023

 -

 In addition, the government each year announces several special holidays, which may change from year to year.
-Following are some special non-working days:
+These include:

 -